European Free Alliance: Ideology

-In the Brussels declaration of 2000 the EFA codified its political principles.
-The EFA stands for "a Europe of Free Peoples based on the principle of subsidiarity, which believe in solidarity with each other and the peoples of the world."
+In the Brussels declaration of 2000, the EFA codified its political principles.
+The EFA stands for "a Europe of Free Peoples based on the principle of subsidiarity, which believe in solidarity with each other and the peoples of the world".
 The EFA sees itself as an alliance of stateless peoples, striving towards recognition, autonomy, independence or wanting a proper voice in Europe.
 It supports European integration on basis of the subsidiarity-principle.
 It believes also that Europe should move away from further centralisation and works towards the formation of a "Europe of regions".
 It believes that regions should have more power in Europe, for instance participating in the Council of the European Union, when matters within their competence are discussed.
 It also wants to protect the linguistic and cultural diversity within the EU.

 The EFA broadly stands on the left wing of the political spectrum.
-EFA members are generally progressive, although there are some notable exceptions as the conservative New Flemish Alliance, Bavaria Party, Democratic Party of Artsakh, Schleswig Party and Future of Åland, the Christian-democratic Slovene Union, the centre-right Liga Veneta Repubblica, the far-right South Tyrolean Freedom and Hungarian People's Party of Transylvania which is said to be close to Fidesz.
+EFA members are generally progressive, although there have been some notable exceptions as the conservative New Flemish Alliance, Bavaria Party, Democratic Party of Artsakh, Schleswig Party and Future of Åland, the Christian-democratic Slovene Union and the national-conservative (and often characterised as far-right) South Tyrolean Freedom, which left over policy disagreements in 2024.